For information for health professionals, please click here.

 If you need urgent care, come to ED or phone 111.
 If you have a cough, fever or difficulty breathing you will be asked to put on a mask and you may be seen in a separate area when you get to the hospital.

-We welcome your visit but please, if you are unwell - stay home.
+We may be restricting visitor numbers to comply with distancing requirements - please check before you come and if you are unwell you need to stay home.
 We really don't want our staff and patients to catch bugs.

 If you are unwell with flu like symptoms, you should speak to your medical practice (or call the one closest to you if you are not enrolled).
 Tests are available at: